meeth123/intelligent-geometry-pipeline/README.md

 ## 🏗️ Architecture

-The pipeline consists of 6 specialized AI agents, each powered by Gemini 2.5 Pro:
+The pipeline consists of 6 specialized AI agents, optimized with Gemini 2.5 Pro for complex reasoning and Gemini 2.5 Flash for fast processing:

 ```mermaid
 graph LR